-Students who have first-hand knowledge to any violation should report it to the appropriate entity.
+Students who have first-hand knowledge of any violation should report it to the appropriate entity.
 Do not assume that someone else will report it.
-To report any violation of the student code, local/state/federal law, or any behavior that is concerning, please access the online Incident Communication Form (ICF).
+To report any violation of the student code of conduct, local/state/federal law, or any behavior that is concerning, please access the online Incident Communication Form (ICF).
 This form will provide you with step-by-step instructions.
-You can also contact the Office of Campus Safety & Security at (419) 448-2211, or a hall staff member (Resident Assistant or Hall Director) to report a violation.
+You can also contact the Office of Campus Safety &

+Security at (419) 448-2211, or a hall staff member (Resident Assistant or Senior Resident Assistant) to report a violation.
+If it is a medical or life-threatening issue, please contact 911 immediately.